Tiny-Earth/DemoSite/site/src/inclusive.md

 - Do regular **formative assessments**, in which students have the opportunity to regularly practice and receive feedback [black1998assessment](@cite).
 You’ll find more examples in the Learning Experiences module.
 - Encourage **microaffirmations**, which are actions that demonstrate care and can affirm a student's capabilities [estrada2019influence](@cite)
 - Leverage activities that **increase resilience** by reframing social adversity as common and transient [walton_brief_2011](@cite)
-- Highlight **scientists from a variety of identities** and backgrounds (Schinske and Tanner, 2014), and present a range of research questions and discoveries so students can see themselves and things they care about reflected in the course.
+- Highlight **scientists from a variety of identities** and backgrounds [schinske2014teaching](@cite), and present a range of research questions and discoveries so students can see themselves and things they care about reflected in the course.

 Instructors can also modify overall course structure or infuse practices into an entire course to accomplish an inclusive learning environment.
 Some examples:

 - Use **high-structure course design** to elucidate what is expected of students and create predictable patterns [freeman_increased_2011, theobald_active_2020](@cite).
 You’ll find more on this in the Course Structure module.
 - Engage students in the **six facets of science** (described in the previous module).
-Many studies demonstrate that active participation in science leads to an improved sense of belonging and retention in STEM (Estrada et al., 2011; Evans et al., 2021; Hanauer et al., 2017; Jordan et al., 2014; Lopatto et al., 2008; Olson et al., 2019; Shaffer et al., 2014; Waddell et al., 2021).
+Many studies demonstrate that active participation in science leads to an improved sense of belonging and retention in STEM [estrada_toward_2011, evans_functional_2021, hanauer_inclusive_2017, jordan_broadly_2014, lopatto_genomics_2008, olson_expression-based_2019, shaffer_course-based_2014, waddell_flying_2021](@cite).
 - Teach a **course-based undergraduate research experience (CURE)**, in which students engage in research while enrolled in a course [aikens_race_2017, dolan_guide_2021, hurtado_diversifying_2009](@cite).
 - Leverage **universal design for learning** principles, which incorporate accessibility considerations into course design that provide equal access and opportunities for everyone, regardless of their abilities [burgstahler2013universal](@cite).
-- Design **authentic assessments** that engage students in tasks that reflect how science is done in the workforce and in real-world contexts (Wiggins, 1990; Schultz et al., 2022; Villarroel et al., 2018).
+- Design **authentic assessments** that engage students in tasks that reflect how science is done in the workforce and in real-world contexts [Wiggins1990-km, schultz2022defining, villarroel2018authentic](@cite).
-- **Decolonize the curriculum**, which involves reimagining content and approaches that have historically prioritized Western, white, male-centric knowledge (Gichuru, 2024).
+- **Decolonize the curriculum**, which involves reimagining content and approaches that have historically prioritized Western, white, male-centric knowledge [gichuru2024enhancing](@cite).

 !!! tip ""